Table of Contents

 As we have shown, the conversion involves only a simple division.

 How many Liters in a Milliliter?A milliliter is a submultiple of a liter, exactly one thousandths of a liter.

 The mL into L formula is [L] = [mL] / 1000, so we can answer the question as follows:

 Some countries are using the symbol ℓ for liter, so you may also encounter the milliliters to liter equivalence written as 1 mℓ = 0.001 ℓ; this ℓ is called script lowercase l.

 For a list of the countries using the lowercase ℓ as symbol for liter, and for further information on the unit of volume and its multiples and submultiples check out the reference at the bottom.

-In the next section of our article we will teach you the math involved in the milliliters to liters conversion, yet we recommend always using our calculator further below.
+In the previous section of our article we have taught you the math involved in the milliliters to liters conversion, yet we recommend always using our calculator above.

-In the concluding section ahead you can find the frequently asked questions on the subject, along with the summary of our article about mL L.
+In the concluding section ahead you can find the summary of our article about mL L.

 However, if something is not 100% clear to you, then you may send us an email or leave a comment using the designated form at the bottom of this page.